foxBMS/foxbms-1/documentation/sphinx/getting_started/communicating/communicating.rst

 .. note::

-    12 cell voltages, 12 cell temperatures and 8 modules are configured in the default CAN configuration of the |foxbms| Software.
+    18 cell voltages, 12 cell temperatures and 8 modules are configured in the default CAN configuration of the |foxbms| Software.

-If less then 8  modules, 12 cell voltages or 12 cell temperatures are configured in the software (e.g., in ``batterysystem_cfg.h``), random values are transmitted on these messages/signals.
+If less then 8  modules, 18 cell voltages or 12 temperature sensors are configured in the software (e.g., in ``batterysystem_cfg.h``), default values are transmitted on these messages/signals.
 These values from the unused CAN messages must simply be ignored.

-In case it is really wanted not to transmit these values, the configuration of the CAN module must be changed as shown in the software FAQ in
+In case it is really wanted to not transmit these values, the configuration of the CAN module must be changed as shown in the software FAQ in
-:ref:`faq_can_lessthan8modules` and in :ref:`faq_can_lessthan12cells`.
-The configuration must also be changed if more than 8 modules, 12 cell voltages or 12 cell temperatures are used.
+:ref:`faq_can_lessthan8modules` and in :ref:`faq_can_lessthan18cells`.
+The configuration must also be changed if more than 8 modules, 18 cell voltages or 12 temperature sensors are used.

 .. _CANMsgs: